wildfly/quickstart/jax-rs-client/README.md

 What is it?
 -----------

-This example demonstrates an external JAX-RS RestEasy client which interacts with a JAX-RS Web service that uses *CDI 1.1* and *JAX-RS* in *JBoss WildFly*.
+This example demonstrates an external JAX-RS 2.0 client which interacts with a JAX-RS 2.0 Rest service in *JBoss WildFly*.

 This client "calls" the HelloWorld JAX-RS Web Service that was created in the `helloworld-rs` quickstart.
 See the **Prerequisite** section below for details on how to build and deploy the `helloworld-rs` quickstart.